Courses in Computer Science

 CSCI 10000.
 SCIENTIFIC COMPUTING

 The purpose of this course is to show some of the connections between computer science and other disciplines such as mathematics and the natural sciences.
 We will study the fundamental computer science concepts for the design and implementation of solutions to problems that can be solved through approximations, simulations, interpolations, and recursive formulas.
-Prerequisite: Departmental approval, as determined by performance on mathematics placement exam.
+No prerequisite.
 Annually.
 Fall and Spring.
 [MNS]

 CSCI 10200.
 MULTIMEDIA COMPUTING

 The purpose of this course is to show some of the connections between the humanities, social science and computer science.
 We will study the fundamental computer science concepts for the design and implementation of animations, simulations, simple computer games and three-dimensional virtual worlds.
-Prerequisite: Departmental approval, as determined by performance on mathematics placement exam.
+No prerequisite.
 Annually.
 Fall.
 [MNS]